PennyLaneAI/pennylane/doc/development/deprecations.rst

 Completed deprecation cycles
 ----------------------------

+* `Operator.expand` is now removed.

+  - Deprecated in v0.38
+  - Removed in v0.39

 * The functions ``qml.transforms.sum_expand`` and ``qml.transforms.hamiltonian_expand`` are deprecated.
   Instead, ``qml.transforms.split_non_commuting`` can be used for equivalent behaviour.